 There is more than chicken stock to make a great stew.

 Have a spouse who isn’t interested in playing the game?
-Make a concerted effort for touch points throughout your day.
-You may be amazed to discover how much it matters.
-You also may be surprised how your own heart is stirred.
-Why, you may even discover you feel closer than ever before!
+Make a concerted effort for touchpoints throughout your day.
+Discover how much it matters.
+Stir your heart affections.
+Surprise yourself by how much closer you feel!

 Parents brought their children to Jesus so that He might touch them (Matthew 10:13).
-Jesus touched a coffin in order for a young man to be healed (Luke 7:14).
-A hemorrhaging woman reached out to touch the garment of Jesus and was healed (Luke 8:43).
-Jesus healed a deaf man by touching his ears (Luke 22:51).
-Over and over in Scripture we are shown how Jesus broke through barriers, healed the sick, and crossed the lines to build an intimate relationship with mankind.
+Jesus touches a coffin and heals a young man (Luke 7:14).
+A hemorrhaging woman reaches out to touch the garment of Jesus and becomes whole (Luke 8:43).
+Jesus heals a deaf man by touching his ears (Luke 22:51).
+Over and over in Scripture, we see how Jesus breaks through barriers, heals the sick, and crosses the lines to build an intimate relationship with mankind.

 How are you seeing Jesus work in your marriage?
-What marriage tips have worked well?
+What marriage secrets have worked well?

 *Stay tuned for more upcoming blogs on marriage.